AdobeDocs/experience-manager-65-lts.en/help/assets/interactive-images.md

 >This task is only required if the following are true:
 >
 >* You want to add interactivity to your image by triggering to Quickview.
 >* Your implementation of Experience Manager does *not* use an eCommerce integration framework for pulling product data into Experience Manager from any eCommerce solution such as IBM&reg; WebSphere&reg; Commerce, Elastic Path, hybris, or Intershop.
-See [eCommerce concepts in Experience Manager Assets](/help/commerce/cif-classic/administering/concepts.md).
 >
 >If your implementation of Experience Manager uses eCommerce, you can skip this task and proceed to the next task.